 - 2 application development teams: for Android and iOS.

 Team usually consists of 4 to 8 devs (including Team Lead), a product owner and a QA/test automation specialist (for functional, browser-based tests only).

 Developers have different roles - backend only, frontend only, full-stack or other variations.
 We also have some other roles for devs, like devops or secops.

 We are an international company – our teams work from different locations:

-- 9 teams work from Lithuania (8 mainly from Vilnius, one – from Kaunas).
-We’re also looking for new developers to form teams in Klaipėda, Panėvežys and Šiauliai;
+- 10 teams work from Lithuania (9 mainly from Vilnius, one – from Kaunas);

-- we’re currently looking to expand in several other countries.
+- we’re gathering teams in Manila and Dhaka, also looking to expand in several other countries.